epics-containers/ibek/README.rst

 Documentation  https://dls-controls.github.io/ibek
 ============== ==============================================================

-Add a diagram and more details...
+Add a diagram and more details.

+Use draw.io for image, and save as SVG with source embed in it, save as something.draw.io.svg

 .. |code_ci| image:: https://github.com/dls-controls/ibek/workflows/Code%20CI/badge.svg?branch=master
     :target: https://github.com/dls-controls/ibek/actions?query=workflow%3A%22Code+CI%22